-A student may request a waiver of the LBSC 703 Field Study in Archives, Records, and Information Management or LBSC 707 Field Study in Library Service courses.
+A student may request a waiver of the LBSC 703 Field Study in Archives and Digital Curation or LBSC 707 Field Study in Information Services courses.

 A waiver for the field study course does NOT exempt a student from completing 3 credit hours of academic work.
-If granted a waiver, a student must take an elective course (3 credit hours) to fulfill the minimum of 36 credit hours required for the Master of Library Science degree.
-In order to waive LBSC 703/707, the MLIS Program Committee requires a minimum of two years of continuous relevant professional experience for a waiver to be considered.
+If granted a waiver, a student must take an elective course (3 credit hours) to fulfill the minimum of 36 credit hours required for the Master of Library and Information Science degree.